 If you’re looking for adventure, a game drive or guided bushwalk through one of Africa’s wildlife reserves is pretty remarkable.
 You can take a safari to see the “big 5” or visit one of the animal sanctuaries.

 Expand your definition of safari.
 South Africa offers ocean safaris where you can see another set of big five, the marine big five: Cape Fur Seals, Dolphins, Penguins, Southern Right Whales, and Great White Sharks.

-- Africa as a whole is very religious, with Christianity and Islam being widely practiced.
-Be conservative and respectful with your attire.
+Africa as a whole is very religious, with Christianity and Islam being widely practiced.
+Be conservative and respectful of your attire.

 - Bring a flashlight.
 Many areas don’t have electricity and power outages are common depending on your location.
 A headlamp is recommended if you’re going on safari or visiting rural areas.

 - Plan on using cash.
 Made up of 54 countries and almost that many currencies, you will always want to have cash available.
 Outside of major cities, you may have a hard time using a credit card or finding an ATM.
 You can also use US dollars.